School of Liberal Arts

 Programs of Study

 For master’s degree programs, the minimum requirement is 30 credit hours of coursework.
 For master's programs with a thesis requirement, a minimum of 24 credit hours of coursework is required and the remaining hours to total 30 hours are fulfilled via thesis credit hours.
+Some MA programs in the School of Liberal Arts require more than the minimum 30 credit hours; please refer to program specific degree requirements for details.
 For M.A. and M.S. programs, one academic year must be in full-time residence status or its equivalent part-time study in this School of Liberal Arts.

 For M.F.A. programs, the resident study requirement is the same, except that upon the recommendation of the student’s department or program chair and approval of the dean, work taken in Tulane Summer Session may be considered resident study.
 The minimum credit hours for MFA degrees vary by discipline and students should refer to the individual department websites and consult department advisor for details.

 For Ph.D. programs, the minimum requirement is 48 semester hours and a dissertation.
-At least one academic year must be in full-time residence status but some PhD programs required a longer in-residence status.
+Some PhD programs in the School of Liberal Arts require more than the minimum 48 credit hours; please refer to program specific degree requirements for details.
+At least one academic year must be in full-time residence status but some PhD programs require a longer in-residence status.

 For maximum periods of time to complete requirements for any of these degrees, see Tenure for Degree Students.